Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 As well, they alone can reach past their natural limitations, using high-level Powers sooner than any other Exalt.

+**Excellency**: Master of Skills
+G*ain successes equal to the Rating of the Ability used on the roll.*

 ### Dragonblooded

 Lineage is the single most important thing to a Dragonblooded, as the